aniqfakhrul/powerview.py/README.md

 ```

 #### Cursor
-You can modify this under cursor settings under MCP options.
+You can modify this in cursor settings under MCP options button.

+>[!tip]
+>Enable YOLO mode to enable autonomous mode so you don't have to click on "Run Tool" button each time.
+Read more [here](https://docs.cursor.com/chat/agent#yolo-mode)

 ```json
 {